keithjlee/DigitalCircularityToolkit/README.md

 - The Digital Circularity team consists of Rachel Blowes (SMArchS BT '25), Celia Chaussabel (SMArchS AD '25), Alex Htet Kyaw (SMArchS Comp '25), Keith J. Lee (PhD BT '25), and Karl-Johan Soerensen (SMArchS Comp '25 + SM CEE '25).
 We are advised by Professor Caitlin Mueller.

 # Release Notes
+## Dec 15 2024
+- `Hungarian` is now an obsolete component (still available to use for older projects) and is superseded by `Match`.
+This uses the Jonker-Volgenant matching algorithm, and results in a 100-500x speed improvement.
+- New Distance Matrix generator `ManhattanDistance` computes the Manhattan distances between feature vectors (e.g., sum of components distance)
+- `Frechet` computes the Frechet distance between two open curves
+- `HausdorffCurve` and `HausdorffPoints` computes the Hausdorff distance between two closed curves or two sets of points.

 ## Feb 28 2024
 - `v0.2` was released to enable Zenodo DOI and add minor description changes in some components.
 No functional changes.